greenelab/deep-review/all-sections.md

-Whereas the goal of virtual screening is to find active molecules by predicting the biochemical activity of hundreds of thousands to millions of chemicals using existing (virtual) collections of molecules, analogous to robot based high-throughput "wet lab" screening, _de novo_ drug design aims to directly _generate_ active compounds [@kJ4hy7E; @omzv9ryI].
+Whereas the goal of virtual screening is to find active molecules by predicting the biochemical activity of hundreds of thousands to millions of chemicals using existing (virtual) chemical libraries, analogous to robotic high-throughput "wet lab" screening, _de novo_ drug design aims to directly _generate_ active compounds [@kJ4hy7E; @omzv9ryI].